 Museum visitors enjoy regular exhibitions drawn from the Rosenbach’s impressive holdings.
-Selections from some of the best-known collections are always on view, including James Joyce’s manuscript for Ulysses and the papers of Modernist poet Marianne Moore.
 In the years since its founding, the Rosenbach collections have continued to grow.

 The decorative and ﬁne arts collections are rich and varied, ranging from Egyptian sculpture and English furniture to American portraiture.
 Highlights of these collections include a ﬁne mid-18th century Philadelphia tall chest, silver by Hester Bateman and Myer Myers, a portrait by painter Thomas Sully of 19th century civic leader Rebecca Gratz, and the largest collection of oil-on-metal portrait miniatures in the United States.

 The Rosenbach preserves a nearly unparalleled rare book and manuscript collection, with particular strength in American and British literature and history.
 Exhibitions, programs, and research with this collection have focused on Colonial American history, African American history, children’s literature, book arts and technology, gay and lesbian literature, early Modernism, and much more.

 Other selected highlights from our collections include, but are not limited to :